×

 • Swahili is spoken as a national language in: Burundi, Kenya, Madagascar, Malawi, Mozambique, South Sudan, Tanzania.

 You will also get to know the continents where Serbian and Swahili speaking countries lie.
-Based on the number of people that speak these languages, the position of Serbian language is 44 and position of Swahili language is not available.
+Based on the number of people that speak these languages, the position of Serbian language is 44 and position of Swahili language is 21.
 Find all the information about these languages on Serbian and Swahili.

 Serbian and Swahili Language History